 Once we wrapped our heads around the bigger goal, and getting over our egos, cutting our monthly expenses and living with the aftermath from that became easier.

-- It was not glamorous trading in a luxury SUV for a compact sedan.
+- Trading in a luxury SUV for a compact sedan was not glamorous.

 - It wasn’t easy postponing errands or appointments because there wasn’t enough gas.

-- It was sometimes embarrassing to offer an inexpensive homemade gift in lieu of a more costly store-bought item.
+- To offer an inexpensive homemade gift in lieu of a more costly store-bought item was sometimes embarrassing.